kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 - This determines which employees and routes are available for assignment

 **Step 2: Review Unassigned Employees**
-- The system displays all employees in the selected shift who don't have route assignments
+- The system displays all employees in the selected shift who don’t have route assignments
 - Employees are organized by department and location
 - You can filter the list by department if needed

 **Step 3: Review Available Routes**
 - The right panel shows all routes for the selected shift that have empty seats
 - Each route displays:
 - Route name and current passenger count
 - Shuttle name and total capacity
 - Available seats remaining
 - Location information

 **Step 4: Select a Route for Assignment**
 - Click on any route in the available routes list
 - The system highlights your selection and prepares for employee assignment
-- You can see detailed information about the route's current passengers and capacity
+- You can see detailed information about the route’s current passengers and capacity

 **Step 5: Assign Employees**
-- Click the "Assign" button to open the assignment modal
+- Click the “Assign” button to open the assignment modal
 - Review the route details and current metrics
 - Select employees from the unassigned list
 - The system shows how adding each employee will affect total travel time and distance